-Monocacy Battlefield Park in Frederick, Maryland
+Monocacy National Battlefield near Frederick, Maryland

 Leesylvania State Park in Woodbridge, Virginia

-Mason Neck State Park in Occaquan, Virginia
+Mason Neck State Park in Occoquan, Virginia

 Sugarloaf Mountain in Dickerson, Maryland